Cos dEstournel Château 1a

 Cos d’Estournel 2002 93p

 Tasted in June 2022.
 You can easily say it was a C. Sauvignon vintage, as Merlot had great difficulty reaching good ripeness because of challenging weather.
 Cos made a wine of satisfactory quality, displaying the typicity of C. Sauvignon well.
-Leather, cedar wood, forest floor, mineral, strong backbone and structure, sappy, long, and persistent finish.
+Leather, cedar wood, forest floor, Mineral, strong backbone and structure, sappy, long, and persistent finish.
 Has a long life ahead.

 Cos d’Estournel 1998 96p